xfiveco/chisel-recipes/wp-attachment-size/README.md

 {% endif %}
 ```

-It will be displayed like this:
+Attachment type and size will be displayed like this:

 ![Attachment file size](attachment-file-size.png)

-If you need [additional details about the attachment](https://codex.wordpress.org/Function_Reference/wp_prepare_attachment_for_js), you can get them in`getAttachmentMeta` method.
+If you need [additional details about the attachment](https://codex.wordpress.org/Function_Reference/wp_prepare_attachment_for_js), add new values to the `$meta` array in the `getAttachmentMeta` method in `TwigExtensions.php`